laynemcnish/walksafe/README.md

 Features currently under development include real time GPS tracking, a customizable user interface, a dead man’s switch, shareable routes, and a native mobile application.

+Currently, the only supported city is Denver, CO but I will add other metropolitan areas as soon as possible!